madeleine68/madeleine68/README.md

 ### Hi there 👋

- 🔭 I’m currently working with a dataset about cars.
+ 🔭 I’m activley looking for a data analyst position.

  🌱 Right now, I am focusing on sharpening my skills on different python libraries.